sjn/introducing-se/docs.md

 –&nbsp;*«If other people no longer held this view, to what extent would you still hold it?»*

 **The status quo bias test**
-–&nbsp;*«If your current situation was not the status quo, would you still actively choose it?»*
+–&nbsp;*«If your current claim was not the status quo, would you still actively choose it?»*

 **The selective skeptic test**
-–&nbsp;*«If the same reasoning supported a different conclusion, how credible would you judge it to be?»*
+–&nbsp;*«If the same reasoning supported a different or opposing conclusion, how credible would you judge it to be?»*

 [comment]: # (|||)

-#### Recognizing bad reasons
+#### Recognizing unreliable reasons

 * ❌ [Informal fallacies](https://en.m.wikipedia.org/wiki/List_of_fallacies#Informal_fallacies), like *Appeals to auth&shy;ority*, *ig&shy;no&shy;rance* or *tradition.*
 * ❌ [Cognitive biases](https://en.m.wikipedia.org/wiki/Cognitive_bias#List_of_biases), like *Con&shy;fir&shy;mation bias*, *Av&shy;ail&shy;abi&shy;lity heu&shy;ris&shy;tic* and *Moti&shy;vated reasoning.*